-The Supplementary Round of the Remote and Indigenous Communities Fund is open to local governments of remote and Indigenous communities.
-Local government eligibility has been predominantly determined using the Australian Bureau of Statistics' (ABS) Remoteness Structure.
+The Remote and Indigenous Communities Fund is open to local governments of remote and Indigenous communities.
+Local government eligibility has been predominantly determined using the Australian Bureau of Statistics' (ABS) Remoteness Structure3.
 Local governments eligible for funding under the Remote and Indigenous Communities Fund are those categorised by the ABS as predominantly 'Remote' and/or 'Very Remote'.
 All Indigenous local governments, regardless of their status under the Remoteness Structure, are also eligible to apply under this fund.